IntelBUAP/Gestores-de-Versiones./Mercurial/Mercurial.md

 Para ver una versión previa de tu código, puedes usar **update**.
 Vamos a asumir que quieres ver la revisión 1.

-To look at a previous version of your code, you can use update.
-Let's assume that you want to see revision 1.
 ```
 $ hg update 1
 ```